 - Fresh cilantro

-- Measure out 3/4 cup of warm water (~110 degrees F or 43 C to properly activate yeast) and add yeast and sugar.
+Measure out warm water (3/4 cup as original recipe is written // ~110 degrees F or 43 C to properly activate yeast) and add yeast and sugar.
 Stir and set aside until frothy and foamy - about 10 minutes.

 *If omitting oil, sub additional vegan yogurt.
 I haven't tested it this way but think this would be the best way to keep it oil-free.